 Git Subtree

-As we mention on our previous page, Git Submodule is useful for only some cases.
-But there is a preferable way of tracking the history of software dependencies.
-Many developers prefer Git Subtree to Git Submodule.
+As mentioned on our previous page, Git Submodule is useful for specific cases.
+For tracking software dependencies, many developers prefer Git Subtree.

 What is Git Subtree